What is Independent Culture?

 As money became more evenly distributed, the base of support for artists grew (that is, as the number of people sufficiently affluent to purchase art and attend performances increased).
 As the number of artists grew in this model (in which support came from many individuals, rather than one central authority), the number of perspectives also became more numerous; this diversity of ideas and views is crucial for the well-being of society.
 Just as in natural environments, the greater the bio-diversity, the healthier and more resilient the system.
 Using this analogy, a mono-culture, which seems the most 'productive', is also the most precarious; when the environment changes, a system of this kind is likely to collapse entirely.

-It is equally important to make the argument at this point in time (as so very few understand the importance of art in society), that the disappearance of independent artists should be alarming for the simple reason that this signals the contraction of money in the hands of the middle-class (and thus the diminishing of the middle-class) predicted for this point in time (three generations after the Second World War).
-Whether or not an individual should wish to purchase art is almost irrelevant here; every aspiring middle-class citizen should expect to be affluent enough to make such a purchase, should they wish, and if it were understood that it was artists that ensured this would be the case in the past, then artists might be taken seriously enough again in order to unite the population and bring positive change.
+It is equally important to make the argument at this point in time (as so very few understand the importance of art in society), that the disappearance of independent artists should be alarming for the simple reason that this signals the contraction of money in the hands of the middle-class; and thus, a diminishing of the middle-class predicted for this point in time (three generations after the Second World War).
+Whether or not an individual should wish to purchase art is almost irrelevant here; every aspiring middle-class citizen should expect to be affluent enough to make such a purchase, should they wish.
+If it were understood that it was artists that ensured this would be the case (in the past) then artists might be taken seriously enough again in order to unite the population and bring positive change.
 (Please see the untold story of art).

-In this environment of discontent, the artist who remains (supported by the same state that has allowed the hollowing out and impoverishment of the middle-class will indeed become a 'licensed sycophant'.
+In this environment of discontent, the artists who remain (supported by the same state that has allowed the hollowing-out and impoverishment of the middle-class) will indeed become a 'licensed sycophants.'
 Those artists who criticize this system, of course, will not be supported, and their voices will not be heard.
-Attempts to promote this idea of independent culture will be marginalized, as long as possible; and if this does not work they will be co-opted, and brought into the system.
-This is a model with a long tradition; in fashion, what springs up as a fringe movement, will be folded into the apparatus, and promoted as independent, rebellious, renegade – cool.
+Attempts to promote this idea of an independent culture will be marginalized as long as possible; and if this does not work, independent movements will be co-opted, and brought into the system.
+This is a model with a long tradition; in the fashion world, what springs up as a fringe movement, will be folded into the apparatus, and promoted as independent, rebellious, renegade and cool.

 What is most important now, is that the next generation (generations) of independent artists be supported.
-In the tradition of Regionalist artists' past, who brought above improvements on the lives of everyday people, we are now working toward reform of the monetary system (rather than reform of the social system, which was the focus of previous Regionalist artists) with the aim of restoring the middle-class to its pre-1974 status – that is 2/3 of the population, rather than an ineffectual 1/3, which is now the case.
-This should come, of course, with a commensurate improvement in income, in a traditional value-based monetary system, money circulates more equitably among the middle and working-classes, rather than flowing continually to the top of the social pile (as described).
-Only when the debt-based currency (quietly substituted for our value-based currency in 1974) is eliminated, will the middle-classes see an improvement in their lives.
-For more on this, see our 'Projects' page.
-Please join us, and perhaps we will enjoy the same success as the Romantics (which allowed a true middle-class to emerge), and the American Regionalists (whose advocacy for the New Deal, allowed the middle-class to continue, after the Great Depression crashed the world economy in 1930s).
+In the tradition of Regionalist artists' past, who brought above improvements in the lives of everyday people, we are now working toward reform of the monetary system (rather than reform of the social system, which was the focus of previous Regionalist artists) with the aim of restoring the middle-class to its pre-1974 status – that is 2/3 of the population, rather than an ineffectual 1/3 (which is now the case).
+This should come, of course, with a commensurate improvement in income.
+In a traditional 'value-based' monetary system, money circulates more equitably among the middle and working-classes, rather than flowing continually to the top of the social pile (as described).
+Only when the debt-based currency (quietly substituted for our original Canadian dollar in 1974) is phased out, will the middle-classes see an improvement in their lives.
+Perhaps the time is right, and maybe we will enjoy the same success as the Romantics (which allowed the first true middle-class to emerge), and the American Regionalists (whose advocacy for the New Deal, allowed the middle-class to continue, after the Great Depression crashed the world economy in 1930s).

 In the meantime, as the fortunes of the middle-class continue to diminish, we are continuously looking for new models for independent artists to continue their work.
-We are not a charity (as CRA rules would strictly limit the issues we discuss and advocate for).
+We are not a charity (as CRA rules would strictly limit the issues we can discuss and advocate for, in this case).
 So rather than a 'Donate Now' page, with the promise of a tax receipt, we must draw your attention to our calendars, prints and original art, the purchase of which will support artists directly, and help us continue our work.
-Instead of a perfunctory tax receipt, supporters will receive a meaningful piece of art, from an independent artist; and your 'contribution' will help us share this important and little-known history.
+Instead of a perfunctory tax receipt, supporters will receive a meaningful piece of art from an independent artist, and your contribution will help us share this important and little-known history.